anea-11/frontend-demo/README.md

-# encoding-app
-- encoding-app is a simple web-app that allows users to trigger video encoding on the server from web UI
-- It consists of frontend service and [backend service for video encoding](https://github.com/anea-11/x265)

 # encoding-app frontend service
 - Is a simple containerized service based on nginx docker container
 - Nginx is used as web server to serve the webpage for triggering encoding